oceanprotocol/pdr-websocket/README.md

 ### Update env variables

+Create a new file called '.env.local' and copy content from '.env.sample'

-Check environment variables from .env.dev file and update them accordangly to your setup.
+Check environment variables from .env.sample file and update them accordangly to your setup.

 ### Update configs